Monday, May 19, 2025

 summer of 2022.

 As usual, I did a bit of traveling over the past year.
 James and I went to Riviera Maya in June for his friends' wedding, then to Tulum.
-Then in July, we went to England primarily to attend Wimbledon (thanks to some generous, well-connected friends), but we also managed to pop into Lewes, a town we love and have visited a few times over the years.
+Then in July, we went to England primarily to attend Wimbledon (thanks to some generous, well-connected friends), but we also managed to pop into Lewes, a town about two hours south of London where we rented a house for the entire month of December in 2014 and subsequently visited a few times.
 Near Lewes is the Glyndebourne opera house, which is gorgeous both inside and around the property, where patrons picnic before each show during the summer.
 We also had a nice trip to San Diego over Thanksgiving to visit some of James' family; I had never been there (aside from a brief trip ages ago to Sea World) and really liked it.
 And I made a few work-related trips, not to anywhere particularly exotic (Dallas, Miami).

 My friend Debi and I at the